Headaches in children

 If your child experiences nausea and vomiting with migraines, your doctor may prescribe an anti-nausea drug.
 The medication strategy differs from child to child, however.
 Ask your doctor or pharmacist about nausea relief.

 - Relaxation training.
-Relaxation techniques include deep breathing, yoga, meditation and progressive muscle relaxation, which is accomplished by tensing one muscle at a time, and then completely releasing the tension, until every muscle in the body is relaxed.
-An older child can learn relaxation techniques in classes or at home using books or tapes.
+Relaxation techniques include deep breathing, yoga, meditation and progressive muscle relaxation, in which you tense one muscle at a time.
+Then you completely release the tension, until every muscle in the body is relaxed.
+An older child can learn relaxation techniques in classes or at home using books or videos.

 - Cognitive behavioral therapy.
 This therapy can help your child learn to manage stress and reduce the frequency and severity of headaches.
 During this type of talk therapy, a counselor helps your child learn ways to view and cope with life events more positively.